The Waverly Gallery: Summary

+Cast

 Productions

 The play opened Off-Broadway at the Promenade Theater on March 22, 2000 and closed on May 21, 2000.
 Directed by Scott Ellis, the play starred Eileen Heckart as Gladys Green and Josh Hamilton as Daniel.
 The play originally premiered at the Williamstown Theatre Festival, running from August 11, 1999 to August 22, 1999.
 Joanne Woodward filled in for an ailing Eileen Heckart in the final four performances.